jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-peers, without a real understanding of their effectiveness, and instead to a world where they are empowered through an understanding of the actual costs of both attack and defense.5
+peers, without a real understanding of their effectiveness, and instead to a world where they are empowered through an understanding of the actual costs of both attack and defense.
+5
+6
-52021 NCC Group Annual Research ReportOpen Source Security Tool \& Code ReleasesIn 2021, we released around 30 open source security tools, major tool updates, implementations, or other open\-source repositories.
-Among the security tools released by NCC Group this year are:Covenant v0\.7: Covenant is an open source .NETcommand and control framework that supports Red Team operations, similar in many ways to the well\-known Cobalt Strike threat emulation software.
+2021 NCC Group Annual Research Report
+Open Source Security Tool \& Code Releases
+In 2021, we released around 30 open source security tools, major tool updates, implementations, or other open\-source repositories.
+Among the security tools released by NCC Group this year are:
+
+Covenant v0\.7: Covenant is an open source .NET command and control framework that supports Red Team operations, similar in many ways to the well\-known Cobalt Strike threat emulation software.
 NCC Groups Simone Salucci and Daniel Lopez Jimenez contributed a number of features to the project that they desired while using it.
+Some of those features include: Disabling ETW, Dumping Snapshot Processes, Process Injection Tasks, Payload Execution Guardrails and Other Pull Requests
+
+GTFOBLookup: An offline command line lookup utility for GTFOBins, LOLBAS, and WADComs, created by James Conlan
+
-Some of those features include: Disabling ETW, Dumping Snapshot Processes, Process Injection Tasks, Payload Execution Guardrails and Other Pull RequestsGTFOBLookup: An offline command line lookup utility for GTFOBins, LOLBAS, and WADComs, created by James ConlanKilledProcessCanary: A prototyped a Windows Service Canary in order to target parts of the ransomware kill chain to minimize impact and overall success of operations, created by Ollie Whitehouse.
+KilledProcessCanary: A prototyped a Windows
+Service Canary in order to target parts of the ransomware kill chain to minimize impact and overall success of operations, created by Ollie Whitehouse.
 The tool was described in his blog post, Deception
+Engineering: exploring the use of Windows Service Canaries against ransomware.
+
-Engineering: exploring the use of Windows Service Canaries against ransomware.Libptmalloc: Heap analysis tooling for ptmalloc(pthreads malloc), and is interesting to those seeking to exploit glibc, created by Cedric Halbronn.
-This was part of the work discussed in the blog post, Exploiting the Sudo Baron Samedit vulnerability (CVE\-2021\-3156\) on VMWare vCenter Server 7\.0\.Log4j\-jndi\-be\-gone: A simple mitigation for CVE\-2021\- 44228 (Log4Shell), created to help mitigate the log4j vulnerabilities which saw widespread exploitation in December 2021, by Jeff Dileo.
+Libptmalloc: Heap analysis tooling for ptmalloc (pthreads malloc), and is interesting to those seeking to exploit glibc, created by Cedric Halbronn.
+This was part of the work discussed in the blog post, Exploiting the Sudo Baron Samedit vulnerability (CVE\-2021\-3156\) on VMWare vCenter Server 7\.0\.
+
+Log4j\-jndi\-be\-gone: A simple mitigation for CVE\-2021\-
+44228 (Log4Shell), created to help mitigate the log4j
+vulnerabilities which saw widespread exploitation in December 2021, by Jeff Dileo.
 This tool uses the Byte Buddy bytecode manipulation library to modify the at\-issue log4j classs method code and short circuit the JNDI interpolation handler.
+It works by effectively hooking the at\-issue JndiLookup class lookup() method that Log4Shell exploits to load remote code, and forces it to stop early without actually loading the Log4Shell payload URL.
+
-It works by effectively hooking the at\-issue JndiLookup class lookup() method thatLog4Shell exploits to load remote code, and forces it to stop early without actually loading the Log4Shell payload URL.organizations, then provides options to query, visualize, and analyze that data.
-The library is written in Python and was created by Erik Steringer.ML\-for\-RNGs: The Jupyter notebooks underlyingRaccoon: is a tool that aims to identify potentialresearch exploring the utility of deep learning to predict the sequence of the (presumably) random output numbers using previously generated numbers without the knowledge of the seed for (non\-cryptographic) PRNGs
+ML\-for\-RNGs: The Jupyter notebooks underlying research exploring the utility of deep learning to predict the sequence of the (presumably) random output numbers using previously generated numbers without the knowledge of the seed for (non\-cryptographic) PRNGs